-When employees, including foremen, are required only Union members having confirmation from the Union shall be hired.
+When Employees, including Foreperson, are required only Union members having confirmation from the Union shall be hired.

-Apprentices and trainees, as required, shall be hired through and in accordance with the Operating Engineers' (Local 115) Training Association as outlined in Article 13: Operating Engineers' (Local 115) Training Association of this Agreement.
+Apprentices and trainees, as required, shall be hired through and in accordance with the Operating Engineers' (Local 115) Training Association as outlined in Article 14: Operating Engineers' (Local 115) Training Association of this Agreement.